In Memoriam: Charlie Munger

 Slow debugging

-On one occasion, Munger criticized the modern trend toward increasingly shorter attention spans.
-Going in the diametrically opposite direction, he attributed much of his success to his ability to maintain focus on a subject of interest for long periods of time, as long as was necessary to understand in depth and completely absorb each new piece of knowledge.
+Munger once criticized the modern trend toward increasingly shorter attention spans.
+Going in the exact opposite direction, he attributed much of his success to his ability to maintain focus on a subject of interest for long periods, as long as necessary to deeply understand and fully absorb each new piece of knowledge.

-Despite the apparent lack of agility that this approach can bring, investing the time necessary to fully master new concepts allows you to react faster to situations that continually arise.
-Buffett once said, “Charlie can analyze any type of business faster and more accurately than anyone.
-He sees any possible weakness in sixty seconds.”
-The story illustrates the result of a life dedicated to the patient and constant purification of countless mental models.
+Despite the apparent lack of agility this approach can bring, investing the time necessary to fully master new concepts allows you to react more quickly to situations that continually arise.
+Buffett once said, "Charlie can analyze any business faster and more accurately than anyone else.
+He sees any potential weakness in sixty seconds."
+This account illustrates the result of a life dedicated to the patient and constant refinement of countless mental models.

-Munger also said, “Consider a simple idea seriously,” noting that simplicity is sometimes the result of long, hard work to understand the deep truths of the world and condense them into a format suitable for memory.
-Generally, people ignore the effect of simple concepts because they believe they are too trivial to explain high-impact situations, but it is common for widely known factors to be the most determining variables in business scenarios.
+Munger also said, "Consider a simple idea seriously," emphasizing that simplicity is sometimes the result of long, hard work understanding the world's deep truths and condensing them into a memorable format.
+People often overlook the impact of simple concepts, judging them too trivial to explain high-impact situations, but it's common for widely known factors to be the most decisive variables in business scenarios.

-The value investing philosophy itself is quite simple: look for predictable and resilient businesses, wait until you have the opportunity to buy them cheap and have the patience to wait until the investment generates results.
-However, even though this simple and widely proven successful method exists, a large part of the investing public continues to look for new miraculous investment methods.
+The philosophy of value investing itself is quite simple: look for predictable and resilient businesses, wait until you have the opportunity to buy them cheaply, and have the patience to wait for the investment to yield results.
+However, even with this simple and widely proven successful method, much of the investing public continues to search for new miraculous investment methods.

-“I didn’t succeed in life because I was smart.
-I was successful by having long attention spans.” – Charlie Munger
+“I didn't succeed in life because I was smart.
+I succeeded because I had long attention spans.” – Charlie Munger

 Independent thinking

 Seeking to personally understand the principles and logic behind each opinion, rather than simply accepting that the most popular view is correct, is a general concept valid for any field, but especially important in the field of investments.
-Inevitably, the greatest investment opportunities will be related to cases in which an investor is, at the same time, correct and contrary to general market opinion.
-The inevitability comes from the fact that, if the market had the same opinion, the price of the analyzed asset would already reflect expectations and would no longer offer exceptional returns.
-Therefore, an investor who aspires to have above-average returns needs to be willing to maintain his convictions in dissonance with the majority of his peers.
+Inevitably, the greatest investment opportunities will be related to cases in which an investor is simultaneously correct and contrary to the general market opinion.
+This inevitability stems from the fact that, if the market were of the same opinion, the price of the analyzed asset would already reflect expectations and would no longer offer exceptional returns.
+Therefore, an investor aspiring to above-average returns must be willing to maintain their convictions in disagreement with the majority of their peers.

-The caveat here is that going against the market, quite simply, is not a recommended strategy.
-In most cases, the analyst and investor community is correct and, by default, always acting in the opposite direction tends to produce bad results.
-The goal should be to identify the few situations that you are able to understand better than average and act with conviction when the market is contrary to your own informed view.
+It's worth noting here that going against the market, pure and simple, is not a recommended strategy.
+In most cases, the analyst and investor community is correct, and, by default, always acting in the opposite direction tends to produce poor results.
+The goal should be to identify the few situations you understand better than the average and act with conviction when the market is contrary to your own well-founded view.

 “Everyone is wrong except Charlie.” – Charlie Munger